-NOTE: It is important that you line up the pins on headers J4 and J5 of the RCM2200 exactly with the corresponding pins of header sockets J1 and J2 on the Prototyping Board.
+NOTE: It is important that you line up the RCM2100 pins on headers J1 and J2 exactly with the corresponding pins of header sockets J1 and J3 on the Prototyping Board.
 The header pins may become bent or damaged if the pin alignment is offset, and the module will not work.
-Permanent electrical damage to the module may also result if a misaligned module is powered up.

 Press the module's pins firmly into the Prototyping Board headers.
+The installed module is shown in Figure 5 below.